gianlucacovini/gianlucacovini.github.io/_pages/materials.md

 - **Internship Report at Sphaera**

-  This project consisted in the developement of an algorithm for sports analytics combining neural networks and computer vision techniques, conducted at the startup Sphaera under the supervision of **Dr. Mirko Messori** and **Dr. Giuseppe Marseglia**.
+  This project consisted in the development of an algorithm for sports analytics combining neural networks and computer vision techniques, conducted at the startup Sphaera under the supervision of **Dr. Mirko Messori** and **Dr. Giuseppe Marseglia**.

   → [Report (PDF)]({{ '/assets/files/Reports/Relazione_Sphaera_compressed.pdf' | relative_url }})